Bed Bug Bite - Signs and Symptoms, Treatment, and Prevention

 What Are Bed Bugs?

 Bed bugs are small, oval, reddish-brown, blood-sucking, wingless parasitic insects.
 They typically feed on the blood of humans and animals and can even survive several months without blood.
 Bed bugs hide in the daytime in clothing, luggage bedding, boxes, and box springs and come at night to feed their hosts.
 They can even travel between floors and rooms in hotels or apartment buildings.
-They cannot jump or fly, but they are known to crawl quickly.
+They cannot jump or fly but are known to crawl quickly.
 Bed bugs can be annoying, but they are not known to transmit disease.
 However, they may cause an allergic or severe skin reaction in some cases.
 Bedbug bites mostly clear up without treatment in one or two weeks.

 Where Are Bed Bugs Commonly Found?